aewhitfield90/final-CS100-2022/README.md

 ## Project Description
 Our Text RPG will mimmic original text base style Role Playing Games.
 Our choice was based on having fun while learning skills introduced in this course.
-We will be writing our Text RPG in C++,and use Github to collaborat our work as a team.
+We will be writing our Text RPG in C++,and use Github to collaborate our work as a team.
 >	* C++

 Input will involve keyboard entries from player.
 Output will move the Role PLaying Game in the direction of the player's choices.
 This output will be shown in console as a progressing text story.
 There will be random enemy encounters, loot to be won, and choices made by the player will change the outcome of their success.